Old Point Comfort

 Old Point Comfort is a point of land located in the independent city of Hampton, Virginia.
 Previously known as Point Comfort, it lies at the extreme tip of the Virginia Peninsula at the mouth of Hampton Roads in the United States.
 It was renamed Old Point Comfort to differentiate it from New Point Comfort 21 mi up the Chesapeake Bay.
-A group of enslaved Africans was brought to colonial Virginia at this point in 1619.
+A group of enslaved Africans (first fleet) was brought to colonial Virginia at this point in 1619.
 Today the location is home to Continental Park and Fort Monroe National Monument.

 History

 17th and 18th centuries

 For more than 400 years, Point Comfort served as a maritime navigational landmark and military stronghold.

 According to a combination of old records and legend, the name derived from an incident when the Jamestown settlers first arrived.
 Captain Christopher Newport's flagship, Susan Constant, anchored nearby on 28 April 1607.
 Members of the crew "rowed to a point where they found a channel which put them in good comfort".
 They named the adjacent land Cape Comfort.